-This Security Target addresses the protection of the logical MRTD (i) in integrity by writeonly-once access control and by physical means, and (ii) in confidentiality by the Basic Access Control Mechanism.
-This Security Target does not address the Active Authentication and the Extended Access Control as optional security mechanisms.
+This Security Target addresses the protection of the logical MRTD (i) in integrity by write-only-once access control and by physical means, and (ii) in confidentiality by the Basic Access Control Mechanism.
+This protection profile does not address the Active Authentication and the Extended Access Control as optional security mechanisms.